platformsh/platformsh-docs/src/configuration/services/redis.md

     type: redis:5.0
 ```

 Data in an Ephemeral Redis instance is stored only in memory, and thus requires no disk space.
-When the service hits its memory limit it will automatically evict old cache items to make room for new ones.
+When the service hits its memory limit it will automatically evict old cache items according to the [configured eviction rule](#eviction-policy) to make room for new ones.

 ### Persistent Redis